Germanic dragon: Guarding treasure and supernatural properties

 Nasal guard of the Coppergate Helmet (8th century) decorated with two intertwined worm-dragons.

 The association between dragons and hoards of treasure is widespread in Germanic literature, however the motifs surrounding gold are absent from many accounts, including the Sigurd story in Þiðreks saga af Bern.

-A motif could potentially be an old myth in Germanic folklore, were it is said 'that which lies under a lindworm will grow at the rate of the snake', thus they brood over treasure to get richer.
+A motif could potentially be an old myth in Germanic folklore, where it is said 'that which lies under a lindworm will grow at the rate of the snake', thus they brood over treasure to get richer.
 Here follows a revolving quote from Fru Marie Grubbe, by Danish author Jens Peter Jacobsen (1876), given in its Swedish (1888), and English (1917), translation, due to availability.
 Of note: the book does not cover mythology, rather, the segment is spontaneous and written like something commonplace for the reader, used as a parable in an otherwise unrelated story.
 The English translation, while fairly direct, does not use the word lindworm (lindorm), instead opting to translate it as serpent and reptile.